Best soap for rainy season in India: what to use during monsoon

 Dry, sensitive skin deserves more than 'gentle.'
 Here's how shea butter and goat milk soaps nourish differently - and which one is made for your skin.

 Most people expect a handmade bar to run out quickly.
 Most are surprised when it does not.
-Here is why natural soap goes further than commercial bars.
+Here is why properly made natural soap goes further than commercial bars, and how to get the most from every bar.

 A rusted industrial chimney section repurposed as a farm water tank - and the retired engineer who raised it with a car jack and patience - reminded me how to think for myself again.